 Educational Resources

-The app has an abundance of educational resources to help me as a beginning investor to understand investing.
-The articles talk about investing in general, the stock market in particular, IPOs, crypto trading, alternative investments, and retirement.
+The app has an abundance of educational resources to help me, as a beginning investor, understand investing.
+The articles discuss investing in general, the stock market, IPOs, crypto trading, alternative investments, and retirement.

-It also provides a lot of tools for calculating things like capital gains or compound interest and an extensive news feed.
-If I pay a small monthly fee, I can customize the metrics I want to see about companies, as well.
+It also provides many tools for calculating things like capital gains or compound interest and an extensive news feed.
+For a small monthly fee, I can customize the metrics I want to see about companies.

 I also have access to a community of other investors who can provide investment advice.
 I can even follow other investors to see what they’re investing in.

-And, I like being able to listen in on Q&A sessions with executives of publicly traded companies.
-I find them an interesting learning experience to hear questions that other investors have submitted.
+I also like listening to Q&A sessions with executives of publicly traded companies.
+I find it an interesting learning experience to hear questions that other investors have submitted.
 I’m also beginning to come up with some intelligent questions myself.

 Free